AshAvalanche/ash-docs/docs/whitepaper/index.md

 #### DNS / Load Balancers

 Ash will provide a unique DNS entry for Subnet owners (e.g.: _mysubnet.ash.center_).
-This entry will be served by multiple validators in a Load Balancing fashion.
+This entry will be served by multiple validator nodes in a Load Balancing fashion.
 Subnet owners can focus on the heart of their project while Ash takes care of the accessibility of the Subnet.

 ### Protocol Evolution Towards Decentralization